CBICA/DeepMRSeg/README.md

 #### Examples:

 We provide here few examples using minimal argument sets as a quick reference.
-These examples also show 3 possible I/O options provided for different use cases.
+These examples also show 3 possible I/O options provided for different use cases (single subject, batch processing using an image list and batch processing of images in a folder).

 Please see the user manual (or call the command with the _-h_ option) for details of the complete command line arguments for _deepmrseg_train_ and _deepmrseg_test_.

 ```
 # Download pre-trained brainmask segmentation model
-deepmrseg_loadmodel --task brainmask
+deepmrseg_downloadmodel --task brainmask

 # Download pre-trained WM lesion segmentation model
-deepmrseg_loadmodel --task wmlesion
+deepmrseg_downloadmodel --task wmlesion

-# Segment brain for single subject
+# Process single subject (brain mask segmentation)
 deepmrseg_apply --task brainmask --inImg subj1_T1.nii.gz --outImg subj1_T1_BRAIN.nii.gz

-# Segment WM lesions for single subject
+# Process single subject (WM lesion segmentation)
 #   WM lesion segmentation model requires both FL and T1 scans
-#   Img names for different modalities are entered as repeated args
+#   Img names for different modalities are entered as repeated args in the same order
+#   used in model training
-deepmrseg_apply --task brainmask --inImg subj1_FL.nii.gz --inImg subj1_T1.nii.gz --outImg subj1_T1_BRAIN.nii.gz
+deepmrseg_apply --task wmlesion --inImg subj1_FL.nii.gz --inImg subj1_T1.nii.gz --outImg subj1_T1_WMLES.nii.gz

-# Segment brain for multiple subjects in input folder
-#   Testing is applied on all .nii.gz images in the folder
-deepmrseg_apply --task brainmask --inDir myindir --outDir myoutdir --outSuff _BRAIN

-# Segment brain for multiple subjects using a subject list
+# Batch processing of multiple subjects using a subject list
 #   User provides a csv file with columns: ID,InputT1,OutputImage
 deepmrseg_apply --task brainmask --sList subjectList.csv

-# Segment WM lesions for multiple subjects using a subject list
+# Batch processing of multiple subjects using a subject list
 #   WM lesion segmentation model requires both FL and T1 scans
 #   User provides a csv file with columns: ID,InputFL,InputT1,OutputImage
 deepmrseg_apply --task wmlesion --sList subjectList.csv

+# Batch processing of multiple subjects in input folder
+#   Testing is applied individually to all images with the given suffix in the input folder
+deepmrseg_apply --task brainmask --inDir myindir --outDir myoutdir --inSuff _T1.nii.gz --outSuff _BRAIN
 ```

 ## License